VoteCast: Massachusetts voters say nation headed wrong way

 RACE FOR GOVERNOR

-Republican Gov. Charlie Baker was elected to a second four-year term as the top office-holder in a state where Republicans make up a small fraction of the total voting population.
-He beat Democrat Jay Gonzalez, who served as a top official in the administration of former Democratic Gov. Deval Patrick.

-Voters under 45 were split between Baker and Gonzalez, while voters ages 45 and older were more likely to support Baker.
-Voters both with and without a college degree favored Baker over Gonzalez.
+Voters under 45 were split between Republican Charlie Baker and Democrat Jay Gonzalez in the race for governor.
+Voters ages 45 and older were more likely to support Baker.

+Voters without a college degree were more likely to support Baker.
+Likewise, college graduates favored Baker.

+Health care was at the forefront of voters' minds: 24 percent named it as the most important issue facing the nation in this year's midterm elections.
+Others considered immigration (20 percent), the economy (16 percent), gun policy (13 percent) and the environment (11 percent) to be the top issue.

 TRUMP FACTOR

-Half of Massachusetts voters said they voted to express opposition to President Donald Trump.
-By comparison, about 1 in 6 said a reason for their vote was to express support for Trump, while about a third said Trump was not a factor they considered while casting their votes.
+For 33 percent of Massachusetts voters, President Donald Trump was not a factor they considered while casting their votes.
+By comparison, 16 percent said a reason for their vote was to express support for Trump, and 50 percent said they voted to express opposition to Trump.

-A majority of voters in Massachusetts had negative views of Trump: about 7 in 10 said they disapprove of how he is handling his job as president, while around 3 in 10 said they approve of Trump.
+A majority of voters in Massachusetts had negative views of Trump: 68 percent said they disapprove of how he is handling his job as president, while 32 percent said they approve of Trump.

-Molly Downer, 68, a banker from Cambridge, Massachusetts, said she has drifted farther to the left in response to Trump's behavior and his policies.

-"In the old days I would say I had some Republican leanings, but not now, given the way the Republican Party has gone," she said.
-"I'm very upset about the current political environment.
-I detest Trump and what's going on in politics in the country."

 CONTROL OF CONGRESS

-Tuesday's elections determined control of Congress in the final two years of Trump's first term in office, although none of Massachusetts' seats in the House were competitive this year.
-Still, 7 in 10 Massachusetts voters said which party will hold control was very important as they considered their vote.
-Two in 10 said it was somewhat important.
+Tuesday's elections will determine control of Congress in the final two years of Trump's first term in office, and 69 percent of Massachusetts voters said which party will hold control was very important as they considered their vote.
+Another 22 percent said it was somewhat important.

 STAYING AT HOME

-In Massachusetts, two-thirds of registered voters who chose not to vote in the midterm election were younger than 45.
-A wide share of those who did not vote — three-quarters — did not have a college degree.
-More nonvoters were Democrats than Republicans.
+In Massachusetts, 67 percent of registered voters who chose not to vote in the midterm election were younger than 45.
+A wide share of those who did not vote _ 74 percent _ did not have a college degree.
+More nonvoters were Democrats (39 percent) than Republicans (25 percent).

 Online: